lbonnieul/devops/README.md

         ports:
         - 80:80 #port mapping for apache
         networks:
-        - network #networks to be connected to (to communicate with other containers)
+        - network-front-back #networks to be connected to (to communicate with other containers)
         depends_on:
         - backend #because the frontend needs the backend to be up before uping

 networks:
-    network:
+    network-back-db:
+    network-front-back:

 volumes:
     volume:

 ```

 ### 1-9 Document your publication commands and published images in dockerhub.